-For a nice double-whammy, use both the rubber band technique and a thought journal.
+For a double-whammy, use both the rubber band technique and a thought journal.

 I have no scientific basis for this time frame, but doing both will likely have you performing incredibly successful reframes within just a few days.

 It can be tempting to ignore this first step, but do so at your own peril.
-It is fundamental to being able to reframe successfully.
+Observing your own thoughts is fundamental to being able to reframe them successfully.

 Replacing Negative Thoughts With Positive Ones

 This is the flashy part of reframing…you know, the part that all the major news channels and celebrities are talking about.

 Ok, so it may not be THAT flashy, but it’s still what most people think about when they consider reframing.